SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

     2. Call the ERP forward handler.

     ```javascript
-    erpForwardHandler(srv); // Forward handler to the ERP systems
+    await erpForwardHandler(srv); // Forward handler to the ERP systems
     ```

 3. In the file [*/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js), the poetry slams entity is enriched with SAP Business One-specific data.